rticommunity/dds-datamodels-gva/README.md

 # dds-datamodels-gva

-This repository contains the IDLs data model for the GVA Reference Model.
-See the version branches with the IDLs.
+This repository contains the GVA 9.2.0-RC datamodel from https://landopensystems.mod.gov.uk/

 This project includes content developed by Land Open System Architecture (LOSA) project.

 See https://landopensystems.mod.gov.uk/ for more information about this release.

+## Repo Organization

+### Versioning & Branches

+This repository stores different versions of the GVA datamodel in different branches.
+Additionally, it contains `enhanced` versions of the original datamodel.
+This enhanced versions modifies the original datamodel including the latest IDL features and other potential improvements.
+The different changes are explained in their own readme file.

+The branches in this repo follow this pattern:

+ - version/x.y\[.z\]\[-(version_specifier)\]\[-enhanced\]

+For example, `version/9.2.0-RC-enhanced`

+The `version_specifier` is added if a non-final version is being used.
+This information appears in the datamodel website.

+The `-enhanced` indicates that it contains the enhanced version of the specified datamodel version.

+### Folders

+This repository contains one folder called `datamodel` that contains the representation of this datamodel.
+Internally, that folder contains the different files that implement the datamodel.
+It must contain an `idl` folder that includes the IDL files of the datamodel.
+Additionally, other folders with the name of the technology used for the representation of the datamodel may be present.
+For example: `xml`, `json`...